green-code-initiative/creedengo-dashboard/shared/vue-ui/README.md

 It allows communication between the designer and the developers and, while it was not initially integrated, allows to build composable UI with Design tokens and components.

 > The initial Figma specification will be rewriten to follow the [Atomic Design structure](#-atomic-design).
 We should benefit of toolings allowing us to reimport it from [our storybook implementation](#tests-and-documentation).

+> Please note our Design System is still in very early stage.
+Do not hesitate to contact us if you have Design experience we could benefit from (see [CONTRIBUTING](./CONTRIBUTING.md)).

 ### Development